Logo

 Preventing Male Infertility

-While not all cases of male infertility can be prevented, there are some steps men can take to improve their fertility and reduce their risk of infertility:
+While not all cases of infertility can be prevented, there are some steps men can take to improve their fertility and reduce their risk of infertility:

 1. Maintain a Healthy Weight: Being overweight or obese can affect sperm production and quality.
 Maintaining a healthy weight can help improve male fertility.